Stranger in the Village: Form and themes

 Baldwin speaks of racism in the United States and in Leukerbad, Switzerland, drawing parallels between the two.
 This essay is autobiographical in nature, as Baldwin speaks of his own experiences.
 "Stranger in the Village", in many forms, is a protest against America for its treatment of African Americans, putting its racism on full display.
 In the essay, Baldwin raises questions of his own identity and how he fits into society in both the United States and in Leukerbad, where the family of his lover, Lucien Happersberger, had a chalet in a village up in the mountains.

 Reception and influence

 The legacy of "Stranger in the Village" is tied to the legacy and reception of the book in which it is featured, Notes of a Native Son.
 The book is widely regarded as a classic of the black autobiographical genre.
 The Modern Library placed it at number 19 on its list of the 100 best 20th-century nonfiction books.
 Since Baldwin's passing on December 1, 1987, his writings have been published worldwide and are still known as essential emblems of the American canon.
+The French filmmaker Pierre Koralnik adapted the essay for television in Western Switzerland RTS, in 1962.